Beam supports importing images from custom public and private registries.

 Private Docker Registries

-Beam supports importing images from the following private registries: AWS ECR, Google Artifact Registry, Docker Hub, and NVIDIA Container Registry.
+Beam supports importing images from the following private registries: AWS ECR, Google Artifact Registry, Docker Hub, GitHub Container Registry, and NVIDIA Container Registry.

 Private registries require credentials, and you can pass the credentials to Beam in two ways: as a dictionary, or exported from your shell so Beam can automatically lookup the values.